Edgar Cayce: Angelic visitation

+Sleep-learning

 According to the book, the next night, after a complaint from the school teacher, his father ruthlessly tested him for spelling, eventually knocking him out of his chair with exasperation.
 At that point, Cayce 'heard' the voice of the lady who had appeared the day before.
 She told him that if he could sleep a little 'they' could help him.
 He begged for a rest and put his head on the spelling book.
 When his father came back into the room and woke him up, he knew all the answers.
 In fact, he could repeat anything in the book.
 His father thought he had been fooling before and knocked him out of the chair again.
 Eventually, Cayce used all his school books that way.

 By 1892, the teacher regarded Cayce as his best student.
 On being questioned, Cayce told the teacher that he saw pictures of the pages in the books.
 His father became proud of this accomplishment and spread it around, resulting in Cayce becoming "different" from his peers.